Did We Get a Good Peek at Our Baby Boy's Face During Our 4D Ultrasound?

 Awesome picture, and your daughter is soooo cute!

-What is a 4D ultrasound and how is it different from a traditional 2D ultrasound?
+What is a 4D ultrasound and how does it differ from a regular ultrasound?

-Is a 4D ultrasound safe for me and my baby?
+Is a 4D ultrasound safe for my baby?

 Similar Pampered Chef Threads